 I’m pleased to present the second Studydrawing.com artist interview.
 This time with my friend, artist, and teacher, Brian Skol.
-Brian and I never studied at the same places at the same time, but we knew many of the same people and our paths crossed many times in Chicago.
+Brian and I never studied at the same place at the same time, but we know many of the same people and our paths crossed many times in Chicago.
 In the interview that follows, we discuss drawing, learning to draw and improving.
-We also get into Brian’s work in history painting and how drawing and painting work together.
+We also get into Brian’s history painting and how drawing and painting work together.
 Enjoy!

 Ben: Thank you, Brian, for chatting with me.
 Can you tell me about your background as an artist?

 Brian: Yes, my background is one of those things where my first memories, as a child, involve drawing.
 So for me it goes all the way back to being a little kid, and all through school trying to get out of as many assignments as I could by playing the art card.
 So it's always been a part of my life and something I've wanted to do, but I didn't get serious about it until about seventeen or eighteen years old.
 At that time I was living in Rockford, IL and I was going at it alone and trying to figure it out myself.
 I soon realized going it alone just was not going to work.
 I had dropped out of high school because that whole system of education just wasn't working for me.
 So I had to get a G.E.D.
 After that I jumped into college because it was the only place, at the time, to be around any kind of art education.
 That's what led me back to Chicago, because I had grown up just outside of O’hare and then moved to Rockford.
 I realized I couldn’t do it in Rockford so I went off to Chicago.